awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ## Automated backups with unsupported MariaDB storage engines<a name="Overview.BackupDeviceRestrictionsMariaDB"></a>

 For the MariaDB DB engine, automated backups are only supported with the InnoDB storage engine\.
-Use of these features with other MariaDB storage engines, including Aria, might lead to unreliable behavior while restoring from backups\.
+Using these features with other MariaDB storage engines, including Aria, can lead to unreliable behavior when you're restoring from backups\.
 Even though Aria is a crash\-resistant alternative to MyISAM, your tables can still be corrupted in the event of a crash\.
 For this reason, we encourage you to use the InnoDB storage engine\.
 + To convert existing Aria tables to InnoDB tables, you can use the `ALTER TABLE` command\.
 For example: `ALTER TABLE table_name ENGINE=innodb, ALGORITHM=COPY;`
 + If you choose to use Aria, you can attempt to manually repair tables that become damaged after a crash by using the `REPAIR TABLE` command\.
 For more information, see [http://mariadb\.com/kb/en/mariadb/repair\-table/](http://mariadb.com/kb/en/mariadb/repair-table/)\.
 + If you want to take a snapshot of your Aria tables before restoring, follow these steps: